How to take baby passport 2×2 inches size from home

 Here are some photos I got.
 None were perfect but I got a photo good enough for the passport.
 As a bonus, you can use these various expressions for a cute milestone collage of your baby or child!

 If you enjoyed this post, please pin the photo below.
 It helps more parents find this post and helps to support this blog.
+If you have any additional questions about taking your child’s passport photos at home, drop them below.
 Thank you!

 What do you think?
 Would you like to take your own passport photos at home next time you travel abroad?